All Episodes

 viva frei

-The the single parent households, I think is probably the biggest issue.
+The single parent households, I think, is probably the biggest issue.

-Then people are going to say, well, it that's their statistical overrepresentation in the black community.
+Then people are going to say, well, that's their statistical overrepresentation in the black community.

-To say that there's sort of a cultural historical component about the laws that bleeding hard liberals have put into place that sort of incentivized uh, you know, children out of wedlock, I think the argument lies there.
+To say that there's sort of a cultural historical component about the laws that bleeding heart liberals have put into place that sort of incentivized children out of wedlock, I think the argument lies there.

-Uh uh, Tim, have you ever seen uh the movie uh Harold and Kumar escape from Guantanamo Bay?
+Tim, have you ever seen the movie Harold and Kumar Escape from Guantanamo Bay?

 tim pool